MarkusVolk/meta-wayland/README.md

 Description

 This layer adds recipes to build wlroots based compositors under wayland.
-It contains wlroots, sway, wayfire, cage, phosh, nwg-shell and some additional recipes that might come useful.
+It contains wlroots, sway, wayfire, cage, phosh, hyprland, nwg-shell and some additional recipes that might come useful.

 Dependencies